teamherode/fe_codechallenge/README.md

 ## Submission:

 Please send us a link to a GitHub repository with your solution.
 If you have any questions, feel free to contact us at any time.
 If you don't have time to finish the task, please prepare a MVP and explain how you would continue to work on it.

+## Hints:

+- if you need more inside on how `json-server` works, you can find the documentation here: [https://github.com/typicode/json-server](https://github.com/typicode/json-server)

+## Happy coding! 🚀